wazuh/wazuh-documentation/source/user-manual/agents/agent-connection.rst

 Using the Wazuh API
 -------------------

-In addition, you can check the status of an agent requesting to the Wazuh API the `statistical information of an agent <https://documentation.wazuh.com/current/user-manual/api/reference.html#operation/api.controllers.agent_controller.get_component_stats>`_.
+In addition, you can check the status of an agent by requesting to the Wazuh API the `statistical information of an agent <https://documentation.wazuh.com/current/user-manual/api/reference.html#operation/api.controllers.agent_controller.get_component_stats>`_.

 .. code-block:: none